+POL 101 Cr.3

 Mock Trial I: Trial Advocacy

 Mock Trial is part of an intercollegiate competition run by the American Mock Trial Association.
 The class consists of two parts: Mock Trial I covers trial skills (opening statements, direct examination, cross-examination, and closing arguments) and modified evidentiary objections.
-Students will participate as lawyers and witnesses in practice trial problems and in the Tournament trial case.
+Students will participate as lawyers and witnesses in practice trial problems and in the tournament trial case.
 Regular classroom participation and a trial book will be required.
-Repeatable for credit – maximum 6.
+Repeatable for credit - maximum six.
 Offered Fall.

 POL 329 Cr.2